Photo credit: Erin Brown, M.A. Studio 20, reporting from Kiev, Ukraine. June 2014

 When do I need to take the GRE / TOEFL / IELTS?

-Although the deadline is January 4, 2017 for submission of the application, we recognize that GRE and TOEFL are given irregularly in various parts of the world.
-If you cannot schedule these tests by the January 4, 2017 deadline, please submit your application and then take the tests by January 24, 2017.
+Check with the specific graduate concentration to find out if the GRE is required or optional.
+Although the deadline is January 4, 2020 for submission of the application, we recognize that GRE and TOEFL are given irregularly in various parts of the world.
+If you cannot schedule these tests by the January 4, 2020 deadline, please submit your application and then take the tests by January 24, 2020.
 Designate New York University’s Graduate School of Arts and Science (NYU GSAS) to receive the official report and indicate in your fellowship application essay that you are submitting a late score.
-You must also accurately self-report your late scores by email to email@example.com.

 Acceptance of the fellowship constitutes permission for New York University to use the Fellow’s name and likeness for advertising and promotional purposes without additional compensation, unless prohibited by law.
 All candidates grant NYU the right to use and publish their proper name and country and/or state of residence online, in print and any other media in connection with this program.